thinkpyxl/magento2-Pyxl_SmartyStreets/README.md

 this module and enter your Auth ID and Token.

 ## Documentation
 SmartyStreets PHP SDK Documentation can be found [here](https://smartystreets.com/docs/sdk/php)

+## TODO
+* Provide a selection list of valid addresses if more than 1 candidate returned.

 ## Authors
 * Joel Rainwater